 Her background as a filmmaker has led her to become increasingly interested in forms of storytelling that interrogate assumptions about identity formation, community building, and feelings of belonging.
 Her first short film MEMORY won best film at the Victoria Multicultural Film Festival (2019) and is part of the TRAVELLING ROADSHOW SERIES ‘Zooming Out’, which tours multicultural films to regional Victorian.
 Memory has been screened internationally.
 Her latest work Home Sweet Home contains a collection of short documentaries presenting the different layers of Spanish migration narratives in relation to isolation, identity construction, the meaning of home, the complexities of returns and remigration, distance, nostalgia, and familial and generational differences.
 This research work has been published as part of the Europeana Collections on migration.

-Currently, Natalia is co-directing and co-producing a feature documentary, The brides' flight (Spain, Australia) produced with the support of RTVE-Radio y Televisión Española, Destino Films, and Desenfoque Post Producciones Digitales S.L.
+Recently, Natalia has co-directed and co-produced a feature documentary, The Bride Flights (Spain, Australia) produced with the support of RTVE-Radio y Televisión Española, Destino Films, and Desenfoque Post Producciones S.L.

 In 2009 Natalia was bestowed with the Order of Isabell the Catholic (Spain) for her outstanding contribution to the dissemination and promotion of Spanish Culture in Australia.

 Learning & Teaching Grant, UTS.

 Australian Postgraduate Award scholarship, UTS.